Is pain in your upper body holding you back from getting the strong legs needed to be a better wrestler??

 High Bar Squat

-If you don’t have or don’t like the options above, you can simply focus on holding the bar as high on your back as you can tolerate (usually on the traps as opposed to behind them and then driving them forward).
+If you don’t have or don’t like the options above, you can simply focus on holding the bar as high on your back as you can tolerate.

 3. Other Tips

-Finally, if you don’t want to make any major changes, here are a few subtle changes you can make that may help preserve the health of your shoulders, elbows, and wrists:
+Finally, if you don’t want to make any major changes, here are a few subtle changes you can make.

 Chalk Your Back

-This will help prevent the bar from slipping down your back when squatting (which adds more torque to the shoulders, elbows, and wrists).
+This will help prevent the bar from slipping down your back.

-Be as liberal with chalking your upper back as you want.
-Just make sure to have someone wipe it in with their hand after applying it to maximize it’s effectiveness (I’ve found too much chalk may lead to slipping too, but rubbing it in always fixes it).
+Be as liberal as you want.
+Just make sure to have someone wipe it in with their hand after applying the chalk.
+This helps to maximize it’s effectiveness.
+I’ve found that too much chalk may lead to slipping but rubbing it in always fixes it.

 Sleeves And Wraps

-Wearing elbow sleeves, elbow wraps, and wrist wraps are all ways to help add additional stability in an effort to prevent pain when squatting.
+Wearing elbow sleeves, elbow wraps, and wrist wraps are all ways to help add additional support.

-However, these are typically used to cover up pain, which means you may want to consider some of the other adjustments rather than this one.
+However, these can also be used to cover up pain.
+If you think that’s the case, you may want to consider some of the other adjustments rather than this one.

 Keep Reps Low

-Try to keep all of your reps to 5 or below.
+Try to keep all of your reps at or below 5.

 Performing high reps increases the likelihood that the bar will slip down your back.

-So keeping your reps in check will cut down on the total time you’re under the bar and, therefore, running the risk of it slowly slipping.
+So keeping your reps in check will cut down on the total time you’re under the bar.
+This reduces the risk of the bar slipping down your back over the course of a set.

 Conclusion

-I recently made a discovery the other day during a squat workout where I was using the straight bar- It Sucks!
+I made a re-discovery the other day when I used a straight bar to squat- It Sucks!

-My shoulders were tight and I had to wear wrist wraps to keep my wrists from feeling like they were under too much stress.
+My shoulders were tight and I had to wear wrist wraps to keep them from feeling like they were going to snap.

 Like I said above, squatting is great.
-However, if you’re not going to be competing as a powerlifter (where a straight bar is used in competition), I don’t really know if you need to subject yourself to the potential damage it can cause.
+However, if you’re not going to be competing as a powerlifter (where a straight bar is used in competition), I don’t really know if you need to subject yourself to the potential damage.

-In fact, one of the D1 wrestlers I train was in so much pain over the summer from squatting with a straight bar too low on his back he could barely use his arms some days.
+In fact, one of the D1 wrestlers I train was in so much pain this past the summer from squatting with a straight bar that he could barely use his arms some days.

 Hey Dickie!